Home | Getting Started | Volunteers | Meetings | Newsletters | Links | Publications | Library | Membership | Member Pages | DNA | Contacts | About Us

 Meetings

 The Middlesex Genealogical Society holds five Saturday afternoon presentations a year in conjunction with the Darien Library.
 Speakers make presentations on various topics of .to anyone interested in genealogy.
-Presentations are free and open to the public in the Darien Library Community Room.
+Presentations are free and open to the public.
+Non-Zoom meetings are in the Darien Library Community Room.

 Pre-Meeting Socials